 I am an economist, retired from teaching and department meetings but not research.
 I am currently a Faculty Affiliate in the Strategy Group of the Fuqua School of Business, Duke University where I am working on computers' impacts on jobs, living standards and politics.

-l am married to Katherine Swartz, an economist at the Harvard School of Public Health.
-We have two children Dave (and his wife Kelly) and Marin (and her husband Joseph) and we have four outstanding grandchildren: Andrew (44 months as of December 2016), Ben (39 months), Emma (26 months) and Sam (10 months).
+l am married to Katherine Swartz, an economist recently retired from the Harvard School of Public Health, who works on issues of long-term care.
+We have two children Dave (and his wife Kelly) and Marin, and we have four outstanding grandchildren: Andrew (nine years old as of September, 2022), Ben eight years old), Emma (eight years old) and Sam (six years old).
 Before coming to MIT in 1992, I taught for ten years at Cal-Berkeley and eleven years at the University of Maryland at College Park and worked for four years at the Urban Institute in Washington DC.
-In the spring of 2017, I will be a visiting faculty associate in the Duke Robotics Group at Duke University.
+Kathy and I now live most of the year in Durham, NC.